 H.R.
-4775, as passed by the House, approves DOD's request for \$100 million to support foreign government efforts to fight global terrorism, but with significant changes.
-Transfers would be limited only to reimbursements for the costs of goods, services, or use of facilities by U.S. military forces and any proposed commitment of funds must be submitted jointly to the Committees by the Secretaries of State and Defense 15 days in advance for Committee approval.
-The Senate measure does not include a provision related to this issue.
+4775, as passed by the House, had approved DOD's request for \$100 million to support foreign government efforts to fight global terrorism, but with significant changes.
+Transfers would be limited, however, only to reimbursements for the costs of goods, services, or use of facilities by U.S. military forces and any proposed commitment of funds must be submitted jointly to the Committees by the Secretaries of State and Defense 15 days in advance for Committee approval.
+The Senate measure and the final bill did not include a provision related to this issue.